sajohna/SYSC-3110-UNO-Group-Project/milestone4.README.md

  Uno_Model game = new Uno_Model();

 2. Configure game set up
-    - Player Confihuration: Choose between Human, AI or none  for each slot (2–4 total).
+    - Player Configuration: Choose between Human, AI or none  for each slot (2–4 total).
     - Enter names or use defaults.
     - Turn  Timer(optional): Check "Enable Turn Timer" and set the limit between 10 to 60 seconds.